Age of Empires Online: Buildings

-The buildings in Age of Empires Online are either economic or military buildings.
-Buildings can research technologies and upgrades that increase economic, military or unit-based efficiency, as well as provide resources for the player.
-Each civilization has unique buildings, but some are common for all civilizations; the most important of these being the town center, where villagers are created, resources are stored, some technologies researched and in which the player can advance to the next age.
-The town center can fire arrows at enemy units within range.
-Other economic buildings available include the storehouse for resources, farms, docks (the dock may also produce several military ships), and houses to support a higher population.
+The buildings in Age of Empires Online were either economic or military buildings.
+Buildings were used to research technologies and upgrades that increased economic, military or unit-based efficiency, as well as to provide resources for the player.
+Each civilization had unique buildings, but some were common for all civilizations; the most important of these being the town center, where villagers were created, resources were stored, some technologies researched and in which the player could advance to the next technological age.
+The town center fired arrows at enemy units within range.
+Other economic buildings available included the storehouse for resources, farms, docks, and houses.

-Military buildings include unit-producing buildings such as barracks, archery ranges, stables, and fortresses, as well as defensive buildings such as walls and towers.
-Military buildings can perform research to improve the abilities of military units, increasing their strength, defensive capabilities, or other attributes.
-The fortress is a powerful defensive building which can train a variety of units, including the civilization's unique units, and fires arrows at enemy units within range.
-It can only be built after a player has reached the third age.
-There are two other important defensive buildings: Walls and towers.
-Walls are used to prevent access for enemy units to an enclosed area, while friendly units can traverse the walls through inserted gates.
-Towers are equipped with the ability to fire arrows at enemy units, or garrison friendly units for protection, and can be used in conjunction with walls in establishing defense lines.
-Watch posts are used for extendings the line of sight.
+Military buildings included unit-producing buildings such as barracks, archery ranges, stables, and fortresses, as well as defensive buildings such as walls and towers.
+Military buildings performed research to improve the abilities of military units, increasing their strength, defensive capabilities, or other attributes.
+The fortress was a defensive building which trained a variety of units, including the civilization's unique units, and fired arrows at enemy units within range.
+It could only be built after a player had reached the third age.
+There were two other important defensive buildings: Walls and towers.
+Walls were used to prevent access for enemy units to an enclosed area, while friendly units could traverse the walls through inserted gates.
+Towers were equipped with the ability to fire arrows at enemy units, or garrison friendly units for protection, and could be used in conjunction with walls in establishing defense lines.
+Watch posts were used for extending the player's line of sight.